wesleywu/ri-restful-api/README.md

 `GoFrame` is a modular, powerful, high-performance and enterprise-class application development framework of Golang.

+This project demonstrates a restful API web project generated from GoWing CLI tool.

 # Features
 - modular, loosely coupled design
 - rich components, out-of-the-box